 In the nation’s capital, sale of mairjuana falls into an unsettled legal gray area.
 Marijuana use, possession and cultivation have been legalized in the District, but there is not currently a retail market for the drug.
 That means the only way to get hold of cannabis is to grow your own at home – you’re allowed to grow up to six plants, with no more than three mature at one time.

-With MMJ legal in the state since 1996, governed by a largely unregulated system , California has one of the strongest marijuana cultures in the world.
+With MMJ legal in the state since 1996, which until recently was governed by a largely unregulated system, California has one of the strongest marijuana cultures in the world.
 The state legalized recreational use of the drug, through Proposition 64 (also known as the AUMA), at the ballot in 2016.
 Adults in the state are permitted to possess an ounce of cannabis and grow up to six plants at home.

 How to Get Recreational Marijuana?